amsepahvand/Devops-Oncall-Bot/README.md

 Make sure you have a ubuntu server ready.
 Any version will do, but the newer, the better!

+Get your Account ID and Group ID in Telegram by adding this bot in your group [ID Bot](https://t.me/username_to_id_bot)

 ### Step 2: Run the Magic Command 🪄

 Open up your terminal and paste this magical command: